benmbrew/nfl_df_project/README.md

 # nfl_df_project

-This repo will store code from our project to predict daily fantasy outcomes for nfl data.
+#### This repo will store code from our project to predict daily fantasy outcomes for nfl data.

-Currently we have 2 seasons worth of player level and team level data and 7 total season of fan duel and draft kings fantasy data.
+## The Data: Currently we have 2 seasons worth of player level and team level data and 7 total season of fan duel and draft kings fantasy data.

 ## Python code

-.ipynb scripts to scrape fantasy data that I hadn't already purchased.
+#### Scripts to scrape fantasy data that I hadn't already purchased.
 Able to get Fan duel data from 2011-2016 and Draft Kings data from 2014-2017.
 In addition I purchased 2017 fanduel and draft kings data from bigdataball.com.

 ## R code